patoshii/ardor-xcubicle-patch/README.md

 - Added requestType=searchProperty to be able to search property values instead of just property names.

-# Proof of Service - Reward System
+# Proof of Service - Reward Claim System

 Earn credits for patching your Ardor node and providing it as a public service.
 Register your patched Ardor node via the Ardor Telegram bot.
 Instructions: